The Life Before Her Eyes

-The Life Before Her Eyes is a 2007 American thriller film directed by Vadim Perelman.
+The Life Before Her Eyes is a 2007 American psychological drama film directed by Vadim Perelman.
 The screenplay was adapted by Emil Stern from the Laura Kasischke novel of the same name.
 The film stars Uma Thurman and Evan Rachel Wood.
-It was released on April 18, 2008, and revolves around a survivor's guilt from a Columbine-like event that occurred 15 years previously, which causes her present-day idyllic life to fall apart.
+The plot revolves around a woman's survivor's guilt from a Columbine-like event that occurred 15 years previously, which causes her present-day idyllic life to fall apart.

+The film premiered under the title In Bloom at the Toronto International Film Festival on September 8, 2007.
+It was acquired by Magnolia Pictures, changed to its current title, and was given a limited theatrical release on April 18, 2008.

 Plot

-Imaginative, impetuous, and wild Diana McFee (Evan Rachel Wood) cannot wait for her adult life to begin.
-While awaiting the final days of high school in the lush springtime, Diana tests her limits with sex and drugs as her more conservative friend Maureen (Eva Amurri) watches with concern.
+Imaginative, impetuous, and wild Diana McFee cannot wait for her adult life to begin.
+While awaiting the final days of high school in the lush springtime, Diana tests her limits with sex and drugs as her more conservative friend Maureen watches with concern.
 Then the two teens are involved in a Columbine-like shooting incident at their school and are forced to make an impossible choice.

-The film mostly focuses on Diana's adulthood (Uma Thurman).
+The film mostly focuses on Diana's adulthood.
 She leads an apparently normal life as an art history university professor.
-She has a daughter, Emma (Gabrielle Brennan), and she is married to the professor who once gave a speech in her school about the power of visualization, how one can shape one's own future in this way.
+She has a daughter, Emma, and she is married to the professor who once gave a speech in her school about the power of visualization and how one can shape one's own future in this way.
 However, Diana continues to feel guilty about something that does not let her sleep.

-One day she gets a call from Emma's school, where the nuns running the school complain about Emma's behavior.
-At an ice cream parlor, Diana asks Emma not to hide any more as she is always doing; Emma responds to her mother's reproaches with the claim that Diana hates her.
-They leave the parlor abruptly and as they are about to get into the car, Diana sees her husband with another woman.
-She hesitates about confronting him and instead remains in the middle of the street where she is hit by a pickup truck.
+One day she gets a call from Emma's school; the nuns running it complain about Emma's behavior.
+At an ice-cream parlor, Diana asks Emma not to hide any more as she is always doing; Emma responds to her mother's reproach by claiming that Diana hates her.
+They leave the parlor abruptly, and as they are getting into the car, Diana sees her husband with another woman.
+She hesitates about confronting him and remains in the middle of the street, where she is hit by a pickup truck.
 On her way to the hospital she imagines that blood is escaping from her body.
-In reality, she has not been hurt by the accident.
-Instead, Diana is remembering the complications she had following an abortion in her high school days.
+In reality, she has not been hurt by the accident; instead she's remembering the complications she had following an abortion in her high-school days.